Mark Padilla

 Bio

-His first book, Caribbean Pleasure Industry: Tourism, Sexuality and AIDS in the Dominican Republic (University of Chicago Press, 2007), provides a structural analysis of patterns in the HIV/AIDS epidemic in the Caribbean, drawing on experience-near ethnography with male sex workers who work in the tourism industry in two Dominican cities.
-For this book, Dr. Padilla received the Ruth Benedict Award for best solo-authored book on sexuality in the field of anthropology in 2008.
+His first book, Caribbean Pleasure Industry: Tourism, Sexuality and AIDS in the Dominican Republic (University of Chicago Press, 2007), provides a structural analysis of patterns in the HIV/AIDS epidemic in the Caribbean, drawing on experience-near ethnography with men who work in the tourism industry in two Dominican cities.
 Subsequently, he carried this work forward with funding from the National Institutes of Health (NIH), using innovative mixed-method studies to translate ethnographic interpretation into intervention and policy recommendations for HIV/AIDS prevention.
-These findings have been published in multiple peer reviewed publications.
+These findings have been published in multiple peer reviewed publications and community-based dissemination projects.

-Having conducted multiple studies relating to gender, sexuality, and HIV/AIDS, Dr. Padilla’s research has more recently turned to considerations of climate change, disasters, and the health care system in Puerto Rico.
-He teaches and mentors students on: medical anthropology, gender/sexuality studies, ethnographic and mixed-method research, visual methods, and global health.
+Having conducted multiple studies relating to HIV/AIDS, Dr. Padilla’s research has more recently turned to considerations of disasters and the health care system in Puerto Rico.
+He teaches and mentors students on: medical anthropology, ethnographic and mixed-method research, visual methods, and global health.

 • 2013-2018: “Migration, Tourism, and the HIV/drug-use Syndemic in the Dominican Republic.”
 (NIDA Grant 1 R01 DA031581-01A1).
 PI: Mark Padilla.
-The “Syndemics Project” used the medical anthropological notion of “syndemics” to address the political, economic, and cultural conditions of commercial sex workers who serve a tourist clientele in Santo Domingo and Boca Chica in the Dominican Republic.
+The “Syndemics Project” used the medical anthropological notion of “syndemics” to address the political, economic, and cultural conditions of those who serve a tourist clientele in Santo Domingo and Boca Chica in the Dominican Republic.

 • 2018-2020: “A Multi-Level Health Systems Study of Collapse and Resilience in Puerto’s Response to Hurricane Maria.”
 (National Institute on Aging, #1R21AG063453-01).
 Role: Co-PI (with Nelson Varas-Diaz and Sheilla Rodriguez-Madera).
 This study (“the AFTER project”) examined using ethnographic methods the impact of hurricane Maria on the health care system in Puerto Rico, incorporating multilevel institutional ethnography with patients, providers/administrators, and policy makers.